FNNDSC/aiochris/aiochris/home.md

 - `ChrisAdminClient.from_login`: create an *admin* client using a username and password.
 - `ChrisAdminClient.from_token`: create an *admin* client using a token from `/api/v1/auth-token/`.

+### aiochris in Jupyter Notebook

+Jupyter and IPython support top-level `await`.
+This, in conjunction with `ChrisClient.from_chrs`, make `aiochris` a great way to use _ChRIS_ interactively with code.

+For a walkthrough, see https://github.com/FNNDSC/aiochris/blob/master/examples/aiochris_as_a_shell.ipynb

 ### Working with aiohttp

 `aiochris` hides the implementation detail that it is built upon `aiohttp`,